getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 what they do and that they can be disabled if they cause issues.
 To disable system integrations set `defaultIntegrations: false` when calling `init()`.
-To override their settings, provide a new instance with your config to `integrations` option, for example to turn off browser capturing console calls `integrations: [new Sentry.Integrations.Breadcrumbs({ console: false })]`.
+To override their settings, provide a new instance with your config to `integrations` option.
+For example, to turn off browser capturing console calls: `integrations: [new Sentry.Integrations.Breadcrumbs({ console: false })]`.

-All JavaScript SDKs provide the following [default Integrations]:
+All JavaScript SDKs provide the following default Integrations:

 &nbsp;
 #### Dedupe